 Want additional ideas?
 Join Kylie Peckham, part-time librarian at Monash Public Library Service (and EBSCO trainer extraordinaire) who will share how to access readers’ advisory content and also provide search strategy tips in NoveList.
 We welcome anyone interested to stay for this additional 15-minute training.

 The webinar is now archived.
-Click below to watch the recording or skip ahead to the training session that took place after the webinar.
+Watch the recording or skip ahead to the training session that took place after the webinar.

 - Attendance certificate